 And the best thing is, these small companies are a great way to travel Hanoi to Ha Giang responsibly and make sure the money you spend stays with the local community instead of with a huge corporation based in the capital.

-Recommended Tour: Ha Giang loop tour amazing 5 days
+- Recommended Ha Giang Road Trip from Hanoi: Ha Giang loop tour amazing 5 days

 Where to Stay in Ha Giang